ibrahimpandor/ibrahimpandor/README.md

 ## 🙋 About Me

-I'm not a traditional tech student — I study **Economics**, and I chose to pivot into cloud and security through self-belief and hard work.
+I'm not a traditional tech student that took the typical route — I chose to study **Economics**, and I now built a love for cyber and choosing to pivot into cloud and security through self-belief and hard work.

 Economics taught me to think in systems, model risk, and make decisions under uncertainty.
 When I discovered cloud computing, I realised those skills translate directly into what great cloud engineers actually do: designing infrastructure that is **secure, scalable, and resilient by default.**